Shivd131/projectary/README.md

             └── routes/
 ```

-[Full directory structure details provided at the bottom of this README]
+[Full directory structure at the bottom]

 ## ✨ Features